mindersec/minder/docs/docs/run_minder_server/config_oauth.md

 ## Steps

 A legacy method for allowing users to enroll into Minder is using a GitHub OAuth application.
-T

 1. Navigate to [GitHub Developer Settings](https://github.com/settings/profile)
 2. Select "Developer Settings" from the left hand menu